LEAP-Pangeo JupyterHub

 We regularly update the version of the images provided in the drop-down menu.

 To ensure full reproducibility you should save the full info of the image you worked with (this is stored in the environment variable JUPYTER_IMAGE_SPEC) with your work.
-You can then use that string with the custom images to reproduce your work with exactly the same environment.
+You could for example print the following in the first cell of a notebook:

 Custom Images